Woutah/configurun/README.md

 </p>

 ## Remote-processing
 Instead of using the [local-app](#local-app) to manage and run the configurations on your own machine, we can use the [client-app](#client-side) to connect to a [server-instance](#server-side) on a remote machine.
-The client-app works analogous to the local-app and allows us to create and manage new configuration, but the Run-Queue runs on a remote machine which we can remotely manage after logging in, e.g.:
+The client-app works analogous to the local-app and allows us to create and manage new configuration, but the Run-Queue runs on the connected remote Configurun-server:
 <p align="center">
 	<!-- <img src="./configurun/examples/images/network_login_example.png" width="300" /> -->
 	<img src="https://raw.githubusercontent.com/Woutah/configurun/main/configurun/examples/images/network_login_example.png" width="300" />